oking02/PhotoImporter/README.md

 Port of a java command line tool to Go.
 For importing staff photos and profiles directly into a Ward Monitor application.
 Currently being used by another script that scans a file system, resizes large photos and bulk imports them using this tool.
-Looking at adding the features of this script into this tool, using the many Golang image libraries.
+Looking at adding the features of this script into this tool, using the Golang image libraries.

 --